 Sweet Tea Heucherella

-Heucherella is derived (both linguistically and botanically) from a cross of Heuchera and Tiarella.
-For most types of this perennial the leaves are more interesting than the flowers.
-'Sweet Tea' is no exception in this regard.
-The same can be said for one of its parents, Heuchera.
+Heucherella 'Sweet Tea' has a leaf with a dark center and a lighter color on the perimeter.
+Heucherella is derived, both linguistically and botanically, from a cross of Heuchera and Tiarella.
+For most types of this perennial, the leaves are more interesting than the flowers.
+Some sport golden leaves, such as Heucherella 'Solar Power'.
+Sweet Tea is no exception in this regard.Continue to 12 of 24 below.

 12 of 24

 13 of 24

-Although this succulent does blossom, I value it most for its variegated leaves.
-As with 'Autumn Joy' stonecrop the flowers of this sedum appear in clusters atop the plant.
-The Missouri Botanical...
-Garden observes that the flowers are white in warm climates (since the sun bleaches them) but pinkish in cooler climates.
+Although this succulent does blossom, it is valued most for its variegated leaves.
+As with Autumn Joy stonecrop, the flowers of this sedum appear in clusters atop the plant.
+The flowers tend to bleach out in the sun in very hot areas but can retain a pinkish color in cooler areas.

 Other variegated stonecrops include:

-Continue to 14 of 25 below.
+Continue to 14 of 24 below.

-- Sedum spurium 'Tricolor'
+- Phedimus spurius 'Tricolor'

-- Sedum 'Autumn Charm'
+- Sedum telephium 'Lajos' or 'Autumn Charm'

 - Sedum alboroseum 'Mediovariegatum'